jirkapok/GasPlanner/doc/plan_options.md

 For faster customization or to be able reset options to default values, you can use two buttons.

 * `Recreational`: Options taught in basic open water courses for most training agencies.
-This will switch e.g. safety stop to 5 meters and ascent speeds to 9 meters/minute.
+This will switch e.g. safety stop to 5 meters (15 ft) and ascent speeds to 9 meters/minute (30 ft/min).
 * `Recommended`: We strongly encourage you to use these values instead of recreational values, because we thing they are safer and they are the default values for this application.
 This sets e.g. slower ascent closer to surface.

 ## Environment

 * `Salinity`: Because salinity of water changes its density and it means also pressure of the water column at depth.
 In result it affects the tissues loading.
 See also wiki for [brine](https://en.wikipedia.org/wiki/Brine).
-Eg. 22 meters corresponds to 3.222 bar in salt water.
+Eg. 22 meters (73 ft) corresponds to 3.222 bar (46.7 psi) in salt water.
 You can choose from fresh water, salt (sea) water and Brackish (EN13319) water.
 Brackish water is somewhere between salt and fresh.
 It is used by some computers as the only one option (Suunto).
 In case your dive computer doesn't contain Brackish water use salt water (value with higher content of salt).

 | Salinity | Location | Salinity [gram/liter] | Density [kg/m3] |
 | --- | --- | --- | --- |